A Guide to Building Foundations

 What is a building foundation?

-Getting the foundations of your building or extension right first time is vital if you are to have a successful outcome.
-This applies not just to the type of foundations you use but also to a number of other factors such as distance to boundaries, ground conditions soil type, adjacent structures, trees, drains and sewers.
+Getting the foundations of your building or extension right the first time is vital for a successful build.
+This applies not just to the type of foundations you use but also to a number of other factors, such as distance to boundaries, ground conditions, soil type, adjacent structures, trees, drains, and sewers.

-It is worth carrying out a soil survey before you decide which type of building foundation you require as ground conditions have an important part to play.
-This is usually done by digging holes at various points across the site and using the results to assume the conditions throughout.
+It is worth carrying out a soil survey before you decide which type of building foundation you require, as ground conditions play an important role.
+This is usually carried out by a specialist contractor, digging holes at various points across the site and using laboratory test results to assume the conditions throughout.

-Foundations are generally broken into two categories: shallow and deep.
+Foundations are generally divided into two categories: shallow and deep.
 Shallow foundations are the most common type used for small buildings and domestic projects.
-The depth of these is generally less than their width and they are commonly used for house extension foundations.
+Their depth is generally less than their width, and they are commonly used for house extension foundations.

-Taller commercial or residential buildings, or those built on very weak ground, will require deep foundations, which carry the load of the structure through the weak soil to the stronger soil or rock below.
-We offer concretes suitable for all types of foundations.
+Taller commercial or residential buildings or those built on very weak ground will require deep foundations, which carry the structure's load through the weak soil to the stronger soil or rock below.
+For these types of foundations, concrete such as EasyFound Plus should be used.

 Individual footing or isolated footing

-Also known as a spread footing or pad foundation, this type of foundation is used to support a single column and is square, rectangular or circular in shape.
-They are a uniform thickness and are designed to carry and spread concentrated loads.
-The size is calculated on the load and ground conditions.
+Also known as a spread footing or pad foundation, this type of foundation supports a single column and is square, rectangular, or circular in shape.
+It is of uniform thickness and designed to carry and spread concentrated loads.
+The size is calculated based on the load and ground conditions.

 Combined footing

-These concrete footings are usually rectangular in shape and support two or more columns which are so close to each other their individual footings would overlap.
+These concrete footings are usually rectangular in shape and support two or more columns which are so close to each other that their individual footings overlap.

 Strip foundation

-A strip footing is used for load-bearing walls including footings for extensions and conservatories and house foundations.
-They are also used to accommodate a row of closely-spaced columns.
+A strip footing is used for load-bearing walls, including footings for extensions, conservatories, and house foundations.
+It is also used to accommodate a row of closely spaced columns.
 The wider base of this foundation type spreads the weight over a wider area and provides better stability.

 Raft or mat foundation

-A raft or mat foundation is a large slab supporting a number of columns and walls.
-This type of foundation is spread across the entire area of a building and is used when soil pressure is low or where columns and walls are so close that individual footings would not be appropriate or cost effective.
+A raft or mat foundation is a large slab supporting several columns and walls.
+This type of foundation is spread across the entire area of a building and is used when soil pressure is low or where columns and walls are so close that individual footings would not be appropriate or cost-effective.
+Most commonly used for large city tower construction or detached domestic garages.

 Deep foundation types